+The UoPeople Library is listed under "My Resources" on Moodle.
+The Learning Resource Center also supplies a direct link to the UoPeople Library.
 UoPeople belongs to the Library and Information Resource Network (LIRN), a consortium of institutions that makes available to its members a rich and powerful collection of resources including over 60 million journal articles, books, encyclopedias, newspapers, magazines, and audio and video clips.
-Students gain access to the ProQuest online data bases and GALE databases through the LIRN.

-UoPeople also subscribes to JSTOR giving students online access to a wide array of journals to support research, writing and learning activities.
-JSTOR too can be accessed directly within Moodle and includes access to more than 2,300 academic journals and more than 50 million digitized pages.
+Students gain access to the ProQuest online databases and GALE databases through LIRN.
+UoPeople also subscribes to the JSTOR digital library, giving students online access to a wide array of journals to support research, writing, and learning activities.
+Additionally, JSTOR can be accessed directly within Moodle and provides access to more than 2,300 academic journals and more than 50 million digitized pages.

 All University of the People instructional personnel and enrolled students may use these resources free of charge.
-Additionally, students are provided at no charge with other open education resources including textbooks and course materials.
+Additionally, students are provided with other no-cost open education resources including textbooks and course materials.